WhiteAbeLincoln/gatsby-transformer-remark-frontmatter/README.md

 # gatsby-transformer-remark-frontmatter

-Allows querying Markdown frontmatter fields as markdown
+Allows querying Markdown frontmatter fields as markdown.
+Currently only works on top-level string typed keys in the frontmatter, but support for string fields in objects or lists can be added if people ask for it enough or someone submits a pull request.

 ## Install